Security & Vulnerability Disclosure

 • Change management: GitOps with ArgoCD, Kustomize overlays, progressive rollouts, zero-downtime deployment strategy, health/readiness probes, kill-switch feature flag.

-• Data stores: MongoDB Atlas (primary DB), Redis (self-hosted on our EKS cluster) for ephemeral caching.
+• Data stores: MongoDB Atlas (primary DB), Redis (cache/locks) for ephemeral caching.
 Backup and restore procedures are maintained and tested periodically.

-• AI & speech providers: OpenAI and Anthropic (text); Cartesia (speech).
+• AI & telephony providers: OpenAI (AI inference / live conversation processing, if applicable) and Twilio (telephony, call routing, callback handling, and carrier lifecycle).
 We configure providers to process content solely to deliver services and opt out of model training where available.

 • Analytics: PostHog for product/website analytics; LaunchDarkly for feature flags.
 No interest-based ad tech.